NoHaxsJustAsian/Image-Processor/README.md

     - Changed savePPM, and offloaded any model referencing to savePPMHelp in the model.
     - Changed saveProject, as it was incorrect, and now it saves the image properly.

+  - ImageProcessorController
+    - Removed filterHelp, put getFilter into model to decouple the model from the controller.
+It helps remove one needed IFilter interface import.
+    - Changed all uses of IFilters, to utilize the model's method of getFilter, to decouple the model from the controller.
+    - Changed loadProject, and offloaded any model referencing to loadProjectHelp in the model.
+    - Changed loadPPM, and offloaded any model referencing to loadPPMHelp in the model.
+    - Changed loadImage, and offloaded any model referencing to loadImageHelp in the model.
+    - Changed savePPM, and offloaded any model referencing to savePPMHelp in the model.
+    - Changed the way add-image-to-layer command works, it asks for the layer first and then the filepath.